shopware/docs/guides/plugins/plugins/storefront/customize-templates.md

 If you wanted to append your text to the logo instead of replacing it, you could add a line like this to your override: `{{ parent() }}`

-And that's it already, you're done already.
+And that's it already, you're done.
 You might have to clear the cache and refresh your storefront to see your changes in action.
-This can be done by using the command following command inside your command line.
+This can be done by using the command following command inside your command line:

 {% tabs %}
 {% tab title="Development template" %}